 Keeping children safe drives our approach to the use of technology at Westfields.
 Technology is used as a learning tool across the curriculum.
 Children are taught safe practices and how to make good decisions about the responsible use of technology.

-Parental use photography and filming at events
+Photography and filming at events and parental use

 Coordinated in the UK by the UK Safer Internet Centre the celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.